eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 Now our system is prepared and ready to work.
 We enter the event loop which starts with a call to our _WaitSet_ (`waitset.wait()`).
 This call will block until one or more events triggered the _WaitSet_.
-After the call returned we get a vector filled with _EventInfos_ which are corresponding to all the events which triggered the _WaitSet_.
+After the call returned we get a vector filled with _NotificationInfos_ which are corresponding to all the events which triggered the _WaitSet_.

 We iterate through this vector, if an _Event_ originated from the `shutdownTrigger` we exit the program otherwise we just call the assigned callback by calling the trigger.
-This will then call `subscriberCallback` with the _EventOrigin_ (the pointer to the untyped subscriber) as parameter.
+This will then call `subscriberCallback` with the _NotificationOrigin_ (the pointer to the untyped subscriber) as parameter.

 ```cpp